Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

 # User authenticated.
 ```

-Likewise, if the client send $k \cdot N$ as its $A$ value (k is integer), the server will calcualte $S$ as:
+Likewise, if the client sends $k \cdot N$ as its $A$ value (k is an integer), the server will calculate $S$ as:

 $$ S = (A \cdot v^{u} \mod N) ^ {b} \mod N =  (kN \cdot v^{u} \mod N) ^ {b} \mod N = 0 $$

-The server evaluate $S$ like in the previus attack, and the client can exploit it to gain access.
+The server evaluates $S$ like in the previous attack, and the client can exploit it to gain access.